davidsunuwar007/DOS-attack-simulation-and-Wireshark-analysis/README.md

 ### Victim (Kali Linux)

-- We go to terminal by pressing the terminal icon in top left corner.
+- We go to the terminal by pressing the terminal icon in the top left corner.

 - Just like in Ubuntu we update our system.